julienreszka/julienreszka/notes/Popular-Sales-Principles-DEBUNKED.md

 **Offer recommendations.**

-It's much more important to be help the customer find the right match.
+It's much more important to help the customer find the right match.

 ## ~Provide Value Propositions~